Coder12a/pvp_revamped/README.md

 1. *Head* gives a damage multipliable.
 2. *Torso* gives a damage multipliable. **(Also vector related)**
 3. *Arm* gives a damage multipliable, and chance to disarm item. **(Also vector related)**
-4. *Leg* gives a damage multipliable, and staggers player.
+4. *Leg* gives a damage multipliable, and immobilizes player.
-5. Kneecaps stagger the player. **(Slows them down for a short amount of time)**
+5. Kneecaps immobilize the player. **(Slows them down for a short amount of time)**

 #### side related damage.
 When hitting another player at an angle.